coralyossef/final-project-react-/README.md

 ### User Roles

-The system supports three types of user roles:
+The system supports three distinct user roles, each with specific permissions and functionalities:
-- **Customer**: Manage their profile and view relevant services.
+- **Customer**:
+- Profile Management: Customers can manage and update their profiles.
+- Service Display: Customers can view services relevant to their type (private, business, or institutional).
-- **Manager**: Manage customers and view all service details.
+- **Manager**:
+- Customer Information: Managers can view and display detailed customer information.
+- Service Management: Managers can view all services related to the user type they manage (private, business, or institutional).
+- **Operator**:
+-  Database Management: Operators are responsible for managing the database, including adding, updating, and deleting customer and service records.
-- **Operator**: Manage the services offered by the business.
+-  Service Offerings: Operators can manage the services offered by the business, ensuring they are up-to-date and accurately reflected in the system.

 ### Functionalities